-Georgi Zelma (1906-1984) is best known for his photographs of Central Asia in the 1920s, major industrial projects in the early days of the Soviet Union, and World War II (especially the Battle of Stalingrad).
-Zelma was a key contributor to the Constructivist photography movement through the 1920s and 30s and he often worked alongside such photography masters as Alexander Rodchenko, El Lissitzky and Boris Ignatovich.
+Georgi Zelma (1906-1984) is best known for his photographs of Central Asia in the 1920s, of major industrial projects in the early days of the Soviet Union, and of World War II (especially the Battle of Stalingrad).
+Zelma was a major contributor to the Constructivist photography movement through the 1920s and 30s, working alongside such photography masters as Alexander Rodchenko, El Lissitzky and Boris Ignatovich.

-Zelma was born to a Jewish family in Tashkent, Uzbekistan, but they would move to Moscow in 1921, just four years after the Russian Revolution.
-He took up photography at a young age, and shot his surroundings with a 9 x 12 kodak camera.
+Zelma was born to a Jewish family in Tashkent, Uzbekistan, but grew up in Moscow.
+He took up photography at a young age, and shot his surroundings with a 9 x 12 cm kodak camera.
 His love for photography grew while — still in school — he worked for the Proletkino film studios and took photographs for the magazine Teatr.

 Zelma returned to Tashkent in 1924, and worked as a photo correspondent for the publication Pravda Vostoka.
 Between 1924 and 1927, Zelma photographed daily life, architecture and the modernizing changes impacting Uzbekistan, Afghanistan, Iran and Central Asia.